john-lynch/BpfLayout/README.md

 ### GridRowDefinition

-Defines a row in a `Grod` as a child element of the `GridRowDefinitions` parameter.
+Defines a row in a `Grid` as a child element of the `GridRowDefinitions` parameter.

 #### Example